openstack/tempest/REVIEWING.rst

   * If fixing and removing the faulty plugin (which leads to fail voting ``tempest-tox-plugin-sanity-check`` job) and unblock the tempest gate

-  Note that such a policy should be used judiciously, as we should strive to have two +2's on each patch set, prior to approval.

 .. _example: https://review.opendev.org/#/c/611032/